What is a sinus X-ray?

 You may also need a sinus X-ray after sinus surgery.

-Your provider may have other reasons to recommend a chest X-ray.
+Your provider may have other reasons to advise a sinus X-ray.
+Talk with your healthcare

 What are the risks of a sinus X-ray?